Tremainm/AStarAlgorithm/docs/index.md

 - **Week 4**: refactor everything into a proper modular OO design using Claude.
 - **Week 5**: extend with `GridBuilder`, test scenarios, visual improvements, and a final UML class diagram.

 This kind of iterative approach worked well for me.
 Getting a working implementation first in Week 3 and then refactoring in Week 4 was the right call for me.
-Getting the actual algorithm working first helped me to understand the whole concept of it and how the algorithm worked internally..
+Getting the actual algorithm working first helped me to understand the whole concept of it and how the algorithm worked internally.
 Having it working first meant the Week 4 refactor was about improving structure I already understood, not about figuring out the algorithm at the same time.

-I Documented progress weekly in the README as I went so I did not have to reconstruct what I did or why at the end, I wrote down what I did and the end of each week so I wouldn't forget the technical aspects of what I worked on.
+I documented progress weekly in the README as I went so I did not have to reconstruct what I did or why at the end.
+I wrote down what I did and the end of each week so I wouldn't forget the technical aspects of what I worked on.
 That was probably the most useful habit of the project.

 Where I could have managed things better is in planning further ahead.
 Some decisions I made early, like removing `operator==` from `Cell`, had to be revisited later.
 A bit more thought at the start about where the project was heading might have avoided a few of those backwards steps.
 That said, for a project that evolved as much as this one did across the weeks, some of that was inevitable.